Our 10 favourite outdoor plants for your garden (or your balcony)

-Spring has officially sprung, and we’re taking our social time outside.
-So, to get your garden looking as pristine as your interior, here are our 10 favourite outdoor plants – complete with styling tips.
+Let’s remember to appreciate nature’s spring bloom and tardy setting suns.
+So, to get your garden (or balcony) looking as pristine as your interior, here are our 10 favourite outdoor plants – complete with styling tips.

 Lily of the Valley is truly best of British – this potently scented, white flowered plant is native to Britain, with dark leaves as captivating as its smell.
 It prefers a shady spot, and spreads to cover the ground its planted in, creating a country cottage feel that’s great for cosying up gardens in urban areas.
 For extra cosy emphasis, add a soft, sunshine yellow cotton throw to rattan garden furniture – just be sure to bring it in each day at nightfall.